Gaylord Perry, two-time Cy Young winner, dies at 84 - WHIZ News

 GAFFNEY, S.C.
-(AP) — Baseball Hall of Famer and two-time Cy Young Award winner Gaylord Perry, a master of the spitball who wrote a book about using the pitch, died Thursday.
+(AP) — Baseball Hall of Famer and two-time Cy Young Award winner Gaylord Perry, a master of the spitball and telling stories about the pitch, died Thursday.
 He was 84.

 Perry died at his home in Gaffney at about 5 a.m.
 Thursday, Cherokee County Coroner Dennis Fowler said.
 He did not provide additional details.
 A statement from the Perry family said he “passed away peacefully at his home after a short illness.”

-Note: This story has been corrected to show that Perry was 84 when he died, not 88, and that he had 3,534 career strikeouts, not 3,554 career strikeouts.